WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 If we rigidly follow the steps, we might miss something or waste time with our myopic focus.

+> Even if you are using a formal, scripted test case step method, you should be prepared
+> to tactically and strategically make adjustments to your testing and steps.
+It is common
+> that either testing will be impeded, blocked, expose new ideas, or demand you look
+> beyond the simple rote requirements to notice and discover more.

 In this article, I describe a testing session with Test Case Studio, a test step recording tool.
 It is a handy way to capture test cases live, and to provide an accounting of what you did during testing.
 I decided to test the test tool by building a suite